Mikhail Degtyarev: Biography

+For undermining the territorial integrity of Ukraine, Degtyarev was included in the European Union, Canada and United Kingdom sanctions list in 2014, and on the New Zealand sanctions list in 2022.
+In 2018, he was sanctioned by Ukraine and by Australia in 2020.
+In response to the Russian invasion of Ukraine, the Office of Foreign Assets Control of the United States Department of the Treasury added Degtyarev to the Specially Designated Nationals and Blocked Persons List on 24 February 2023 for his involvement in the "implementation of Russian operations and aggression against Ukraine, illegal administration of the occupied Ukrainian territories in the interests of the Russian Federation" and "calling Russian citizens to fight in the war."
+This results in his assets being frozen and U.S. persons being prohibited from dealing with him.
+For similar reasons, he was sanctioned by New Zealand and Switzerland in 2022.
+According to Politico, in March 2025, the EU removed Degtyarov from its 2000-person sanctions list within the deal with Hungary, which had threatened to veto the whole sanctions framework.

 On 2 March 2016, Vladimir Zhirinovsky called Degtyarev one of the possible candidates for the post of President of Russia from Liberal Democratic Party in the elections of 2018.

+Degtyarev was sent to Khabarovsk by Vladimir Putin to replace the popular local governor, Sergei Furgal, who was arrested on 9 July 2020.
+Degtyarev was unpopular among the local people.

-In September 2022, he said he would like to go to Ukraine as a volunteer, but could not because of his duties as governor.
-Residents of the region started a petition proposing to remove Degtyarev from the post of governor and send him to fight in Ukraine, which was signed by several tens of thousands of people.
+In September 2022, residents of the region started a petition proposing to remove Degtyarev from the post of governor and send him to fight in the war in Ukraine, which was signed by several tens of thousands of people.
+Degtyarev replied that he would volunteer for Ukraine, but could not due to his duties as governor.

+On 14 May 2024 he was appointed as Minister of Sport for Russia and left his position as Governor of Khabarovsk Krai.

+In 2025, he defended his doctoral dissertation at the Kutafin Moscow State Law University (MSAL) on the topic “Innovative Public-Law Regimes” (academic advisor: Professor I. V. Ponkin) and was awarded the degree of Doctor of Legal Sciences.

 Moscow mayoral elections

 2013

 In June 2013, the Liberal Democratic Party nominated Degtyarev as the party's candidate for Mayor of Moscow.
 Degtyarev received 66,232 votes (2.86%), finishing fifth.

 2018

 On 20 June 2018, Degtyarev was again nominated as a candidate for Mayor of Moscow.
 Vladimir Zhirinovsky, speaking to the participants of the conference of the Moscow branch of the Liberal Democratic Party, said: "Our candidate is Mikhail Degtyarev, Deputy of the State Duma.
 Educated man, graduated from several universities, master of sports in fencing, a father with many children — he has three sons.
 Write a book.
 He will go to the elections of the Mayor of Moscow for the second time, he has a lot of experience.
 Thus, we have nominated a candidate from the LDPR, who meets the highest standards of time, we will all help him, including me."